-Survey showed 87% of practice respondents said the last GP they saw or spoke to involved them in decisions about their care and 79% said the last nurse they saw or spoke to involved them in decisions about their care.
-Both these results were in line with or higher than the local clinical commissioning group (CCG) area and national averages.
-The CCG averages were 80% and 72%, with the national averages being 75% and 66% respectively.
 Patients said they were treated with compassion, dignity and respect and they felt involved in decisions about their care and treatment.
-A total of 47 patients registered with the practice had been initially identified to be at high risk of hospital admission and had agreed care plans in place.
+A total of 61 patients had been originally identified as being at high risk of hospital admission.
+The practice had contacted these patients and with their involvement and agreement, had put agreed plans of care in place for 44 patients initially.
 Information to help patients understand the services available was easy to understand.
 We also saw that staff treated patients with kindness and respect, and maintained privacy and confidentiality.

 The practice is rated as good for providing responsive services.
 They reviewed the needs of their local population and engaged with the clinical commissioning group (CCG) to secure improvements to services where these were identified.
-Most patients said they found it easy to make an appointment with a GP.
-Patients were able to book longer appointments on request and pre-bookable appointments with a GP, practice nurse and healthcare assistant were available in the evening one day per week.
+Patients said they found it easy to make an appointment with a GP.
+Patients were able to book longer appointments on request and pre-bookable appointments with a GP or nurse practitioner were available in the evening one day per week.
 The practice had good facilities and was well equipped to treat patients and meet their needs.
 Information about how to complain was available and easy to understand.
-No formal complaints had been received within the last 12 months; however evidence showed the practice responded quickly to issues raised.
+We saw the practice had received seven formal complaints in the last 12 months and these had been investigated in line with their complaints procedure.
+Where mistakes had been made, it was noted the practice had apologised formally to patients and taken action to ensure they were not repeated.